opensuspect/design-document/tasks.md

 #### Gas valve

 Controls the gas pressure.

-The output pressure fluctuates randomly over time and can be manually adjusted to be in an acceptable state.
-There is also an on/off switch that completely cuts the gas pressure in the off position.
+* There is a main valve that completely cuts the gas pressure in the off position.
 It is set to "off" at the start of the game.

+* There is a regulator valve that can be turned from low to high pressure state.
+It is at the lowest pressure setting at the start of the game.

+##### Suggested mechanism

+* Output pressure: numerically, the input pressure is a number, and the setting of the regulator valve is also a number.
+The output pressure is the sum of the two numbers, however, when displaying it to the player, both input and output pressures should be displayed in a logarithmic scale.

+* Input pressure: the fluctuation in the input pressure is implemented using a target input pressure value.
+Everytime the output pressure moves towards the target value, preferably first stars moving slowly, then the speed increases, and as it gets closer to the target value, it slows down again.
+Whenever the input pressure gets to close enough to the target pressure, a new, random target pressure is selected, and the input pressure starts to slowly move in that direction.

+* Input pressure possible range: the input pressure fluctuations should be wide enough that no one regulator setting sould make the output pressure in the acceptable range for all possible input pressures.

 #### Electricity